 Welcome to Hawking Class

 Welcome to Hawking class!
-My name is Mrs Berkshire and I teach in Year 5 with support from Ms Holden.
-We are also lucky enough to have Mrs Pinnock (guided reading) and Mr C (PE) teaching once a week.
+My name is Miss Ellwood and I teach in Year 5.
+We are also lucky enough to have a coach from Get Active to teach PE on a Thursday afternoon.

 In Hawking we aim to create an atmosphere of mutual respect for each other and a resilience in our learning.
 We will also develop our ability to work independently as well as collaboratively.
 Although we work very hard, we have lots of fun along the way!